EllianCarlos/EllianCarlos/README.md

 📫 If you want to reach me out, just e-mail me at `elliancarlos {at goes here) gmail (dot goes here} com`.

-🌱 I’m currently learning a looot of things, but mostly Systems Architecture, Software Engineering Machine Learning.
+🌱 I’m currently learning a looot of things, but mostly Systems Architecture, Designs Systems and Functional Programming.

-👯 I’m looking to collaborate on ideas for papers in Computational Modelling or Software Engineering.
-I can add a lot if you need experience in ML, AI, Optimization Algorithms and other Algorithms and Data Structures.
+If you're a well behaved person and would like to be mentored, give me a heads up!

 #### My Values